nomilous/notice/spec/notice/capsule/README.md

 * In the example above, `needsSave` was set to hidden so that serialization of the capsule would not include the `needsSave` propery.
 * It would not be very practically appropriate if the `needsSave` property also got saved... ;)
 * Aaah yes, one more thing.
-The hidden properties can be found.
+The hidden properties can be found...

 ```coffee